sushant097/Hybrid-Agent-Planner/README.md

 ## 🧠 Historical Memory + Semantic Cache: How It Works

-> “I implemented a semantic query cache on top of my historical conversation index.
+I implemented a semantic query cache on top of my historical conversation index.
 Each past query is stored with normalized keywords.
 For any new user query, I compute a Jaccard similarity over keyword sets against all previous queries.
 If any match exceeds a threshold (for example 0.90), I immediately return the stored `FINAL_ANSWER` from memory and completely bypass the perception–planning–action loop.
 In addition, I inject the top-k similar examples into the planner prompt, so the LLM can reuse prior `FINAL_ANSWER`s even when the similarity is slightly below the hard threshold.

 This section explains how the agent: